Rekansh/Advanced-ADO.NET/README.md

 ## Features
 - **ExecuteNonQuery / ExecuteNonQueryAsync**: This function use to perform insert, update, delete operation on database and return nothing.
-- **ExecuteScalar / ExecuteScalarAsync**: This function use to get single value like count, min, max, sum etc from database return as single value.
+- **ExecuteScalar / ExecuteScalarAsync**: This function use to get single value like count, min, max, sum etc from database or get scope_identity or auto incremented value after insert new record.
+- **BeginTransaction / BeginTransactionAsync**:This function use to begin transaction for performe multiple transaction so if all trasaction completed successfully then we can commit transaction else rollback transaction.
+- **CommitTransaction / CommitTransactionAsync**:This function use to commit transaction for performe multiple transaction so if all trasaction completed successfully.
+- **RollbackTransaction / RollbackTransactionAsync**:This function use to rollback transaction for performe multiple transaction so if any trasaction failed.
 - **ExecuteDataTable / ExecuteDataTableAsync**: This function get signle table data from database and return as DataTable.
 - **ExecuteDataSet / ExecuteDataSetAsync**: This function get multiple tables data from database and return as DataSet.
 - **ExecuteEnumerableDataReader / ExecuteEnumerableDataReaderAsync**: This function get single table data from database and return as Enumerable DataReader so make lazy data loading.